 - Restroom areas

-Other requirements included eco-friendly materials, a warm color palette with a homely feel for the interiors, and adaptability and flexibility of the space.
+Other requirements included eco-friendly materials, a warm color palette with a homely feel for the interiors, and the adaptability and flexibility of the space.
 Our team was responsible for the location of the office, office layout, interior concept, and all of the furniture, fixtures, and equipment.

 Did you have to create different iterations of the design?
 If so, how did you do this with such a large number of requirements?